Campanula gelida

 Campanula gelida (zvonek jesenický, [ˈzvonɛk ˈjɛsɛɲɪtskiː]) is a stenoendemic, critically endangered species of flowering plant in the bellflower family Campanulaceae.
 It is a perennial species that grows in the mountains of Hrubý Jeseník in the Czech Republic.
 It evolved through specialization of an isolated population of Campanula scheuchzeri, an Alpine species, which expanded to the area of the Sudetes during a colder period, probably the last ice age.
-It is closely related to Campanula bohemica, endemic to the Krkonoše Mountains.
+It is closely related to Campanula bohemica, endemic to the Giant Mountains.

 Sometimes it is even considered its subspecies and referred to as Campanula bohemica subsp. gelida.

 They all belong to the group of related species Campanula rotundifolia agg.

 Location

 The only known occurrence of Campanula gelida in its natural environment is at Peter's Stones in the Praděd nature reserve, at an altitude of 1,438 metres above mean sea level, where it has to resist low temperatures, wind and snow.
 It grows on the southern and eastern slopes of the highest rock of Peter's Stones and in nearby grass vegetation consisting mainly of fescue, within 10 metres of the foot of the rock.
 The location is not accessible to the public.